Explore the revolutionary trading strategies of a leading quantitative firm that leverages data analysis and algorithms for exceptional returns.

 "We don't start with models.
 We start with data.
 We don't have any preconceived notions.
 We look for things that can be replicated thousands of times."

-This innovative approach laid the foundation for the Medallion Fund’s extraordinary achievements.
+This innovative approach laid the foundation for the Medallion Fund’s extraordinary achievements and helped popularize the idea that repeatable, small statistical edges can matter more than a single dramatic forecast.

 Renaissance Technologies – Trading Strategies Revealed